lindbrook/packageRank/README.md

 ### I - Background

 The ‘[cranlogs](https://cran.r-project.org/package=cranlogs)’ package
-computes the number of downloads, be it packages or the R appliction itself, from RStudio’s [CRAN mirror](http://cran-logs.rstudio.com).
+computes the number of downloads, be it packages or the R application itself, from RStudio’s [CRAN mirror](http://cran-logs.rstudio.com).

 For example, we can see that on the first day of 2019 the